 For our quick release bands, it is important that your watch's lug width is the exact width of the band you select or the spring bars will not fit correctly.
 You'll want to measure the total width from side to side where the spring bar meets the watch casing.
 For details, checkout our Fitting Guide.

 There's a good chance they will!
-Below are a few common smart watch sizes.
+Click here for a link to lug widths for many common smart watches.
 If your watch is not listed and you are unsure of what width to purchase, the specifications for most watches can be found with a quick Google search.
 You can also email us any time and we can help you figure it out.

-Our quick release bands are designed to fit wrists between 5 1/2" and 8" in circumference.
+Our canvas, leather, alligator grain and soft silicone quick release bands are designed to fit wrists between 5 1/2" and 8" in circumference.
 This will cover the vast majority of both men and women.
 If you are concerned about fit, feel free to test out the band and return it for a full refund if you are not pleased.

 With proper care, you should be able to get years of use from your leather watch band.
 Here are a few tips:

 Yes!
-The laundry makes more sense to us, but if you want to put it in with your dishes, we're not going to stop you.
+The laundry makes more sense to us, but if you want to put them in with your dishes, we're not going to stop you.
 Both yield similar results.
 You may have seen our advertisements suggesting that you are disgusting if you don't change your watch band at least as often often as your underwear - once a month.
 While, we say this tongue-in-cheek, watch bands can harbor bacteria just like other sweaty clothing.
-We recommend treating your silicone bands just like any other part of your wardrobe.
-Change it depending on activity or outfit and put it in the wash periodically.
+We recommend treating your silicone and canvas watch bands just like any other part of your wardrobe.
+Change them depending on the activity or outfit and put them in the wash periodically.

-It's quite easy to do on the silicone bands and the video below demonstrates how to do it.
-It's also possible to replace the spring bars on the leather bands in the same manner, but it can be a bit more difficult since the leather does not stretch as easily.
+It's quite easy to do on the silicone bands and also fairly easy to do on the canvas straps.
+The video below demonstrates how.
+It's also possible to replace the spring bars on our leather quick release bands in the same manner, but it can be a bit more difficult since the leather does not stretch as easily.